By Jeanine Barone

 Normally I steer clear of obvious tourist attractions but I’m a sucker for living history museums and Mi Pueblito doesn’t disappoint.

-Three mini villages strung along a spacious property snuggled at the foot of Cerro Ancon represent a cross section of Panama’s cultures.
-First, I wander into a picturesque central square rimmed by replicas of 19th century colonial building, including a whitewashed church and a telegraph building complete with an old switchboard.
+Three mini villages strung along a spacious property snuggled at the foot of Cerro Ancon represent a cross-section of Panama’s cultures.
+First, I wander into a picturesque central square rimmed by replicas of a 19th-century colonial building, including a whitewashed church and a telegraph building complete with an old switchboard.

 I examine the elaborately stitched garb displayed in a compact museum devoted to the pollala, Panama’s traditional dress that’s worn for various festivities.

 Since I arrive just as the property opens, I sit alone in the sun and enjoy the calm.
-Later, I meander around this plaza and find a series of thatched huts — some quit
+Later, I meander around this plaza and find a series of thatched huts — some quite spacious — that represent those of the native Indians of Panama’s San Blas Islands.

 Thursdays: 10 am to 8 pm